 - Nonspendable fund balance includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Questar III's non-spendable fund balance consists of \$24,965 in prepaid expense recorded in the general fund at June 30, 2015. - Restricted fund balance includes amounts restricted when constraints placed on the use of resources are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation. - Committed fund balance includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of Questar III's Board and contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements such as the award of a bid by Questar III's Board.

-- Assigned fund balance includes amounts that are constrained by Questar III's intent to be used for specific purposes, but are neither restricted nor committed.
+Questar III's non-spendable fund balance consists of \$25,925 in prepaid expense recorded in the general fund at June 30, 2016. - Restricted fund balance includes amounts restricted when constraints placed on the use of resources are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation. - Committed fund balance includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of Questar III's Board and contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements such as the award of a bid by Questar III's Board. - Assigned fund balance includes amounts that are constrained by Questar III's intent to be used for specific purposes, but are neither restricted nor committed.
 Assigned fund balances include funds that are legally mandated to be accounted for separately as well as amounts that have been contractually obligated by Questar III or designated by Questar III for the ensuing year's budget.
-Assigned fund balance includes \$2,697,190 recorded in the general fund at June 30, 2015 for encumbrances.
-The special aid and capital projects funds had assigned fund balances for their programs and expenditures amounting to \$3,376,408 and \$2,581,183, respectively at June 30, 2015.
-The special aid assigned fund balance includes \$2,318,337 designated by the Board of Cooperative Educational Services for other postemployment benefits (Note 8). - Unassigned fund balance represents fund balance that has not been assigned to other funds and that has not been restricted, committed or assigned to specific purposes within the fund.
+Assigned fund balance includes \$2,486,370 recorded in the general fund at June 30, 2016 for encumbrances.
+The special aid and capital projects funds had assigned fund balances for their programs and expenditures amounting to \$3,418,358 and \$1,646,705, respectively at June 30, 2016.
+The special aid assigned fund balance includes \$2,318,337 designated by the Board of Cooperative Educational Services for other postemployment benefits (Note 6).